sodadata/docs/soda-sql/documentation/glossary.md

 A property of the data in your database.
 See [Metrics]({% link soda-sql/documentation/sql_metrics.md %}).

 ### monitor
 A set of details you define in Soda Cloud which Soda SQL uses when it runs a scan.
 For a new monitor, you define: a dataset and column against which to execute a test, a test, an alert, a notification, an owner, and a description.
-See [Scan]({% link soda-sql/documentation/scan.md %}).
+See [Scans]({% link soda-sql/documentation/scan.md %}).

 ### notification
 A setting you configure in Soda Cloud that defines whom to notify when a data issue triggers an alert.
 See also: [alert](#alert).